Graceville Uniting Church: Site modifications

 In about March 1962 Louisa Taylor died and in accordance with the will of Walter Taylor the overdraft and the balance owed to the Methodist Loan Fund were liquidated.
 The two large windows at the Verney Road end of the church were dedicated as memorial windows to Mr and Mrs Taylor.

-In 1963 the original Trustee committee was replaced by the Property Board of Graceville Methodist Church who selected the restoration of the church and memorial hall as its jubilee project.
+In 1963 the original Trustee committee was replaced by the Property Board of Graceville Methodist Church who selected the restoration of the former church and memorial hall as its jubilee project.
 The most important issues were the spalling of the concrete in the hall and church owing to the penetration of moisture which caused the steel reinforcing to rust, and damage and disfigurement caused by pigeon droppings.
 The restoration work was completed in 1965 by Building Plastics.
 The project involved cutting out loose concrete where spalling was evident, cleaning, treating the steel reinforcement and repairing the concrete.
 All loose paint and moss was removed, anti-mould solution was applied, a sealer coat was added as well as a coat of bitumen and woven fibreglass cloth was used to cover all the cracks and repairs.
 Finally two more coats of bitumen, two colour coats and two coats of clear plastic were applied.
 The new colour chosen was beige.
 In 1965 the tennis courts were also improved and the retired men of the parish gave up their Friday afternoons to improve the church grounds.

 Throughout the late 1960s, several other additions and improvements were made.
-New carpet and linoleum was laid, three of the church windows were replaced, the church was rewired, lighting in the choir lofts was added and a beam under the Vestry floor was strengthened.
+New carpet and linoleum was laid, three of the former church windows were replaced, the church was rewired, lighting in the choir lofts was added and a beam under the Vestry floor was strengthened.
 A new organ was purchased, a memorial side pulpit was built, and three memorial chairs and a carved timber flower stand was installed.
 In the 1970s the hall was renovated as were the two tennis courts.
-In 1980 the choir vestry floor was repaired and tiled, and the tiles in the church were also cleaned.
-A concrete ramp to facilitate wheelchair access was installed, new stainless steel guttering was added to the church roof, and the old hall was renovated.
+In 1980 the choir vestry floor was repaired and tiled, and the tiles in the former church were also cleaned.
+A concrete ramp to facilitate wheelchair access was installed, new stainless steel guttering was added to the former church roof, and the old hall was renovated.

 After the formation of the Uniting Church in 1977, the Graceville Parish remained a part of the Sherwood Parish until 1988.
-Since then Graceville has been a separate Uniting Church parish.
+From 1988 until its closure in 2022, Graceville was a separate Uniting Church parish.

 Description

-The Graceville Uniting Church and Memorial Hall are sited on a block bounded by Oxley Road, Verney Road East and Addison Road.
-In addition to the church and hall, the site also contains the original timber church hall and tennis courts.
-Plantings exist along the Oxley Road elevation of the church.
+The former Graceville Uniting Church and Memorial Hall are sited on a block bounded by Oxley Road, Verney Road East and Addison Road.
+In addition to the former church and hall, the site also contains the original timber church hall and tennis courts.
+Plantings exist along the Oxley Road elevation of the former church.